Technigo/project-react-native-app/README.md

 # Project React Native App 📱

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+In this project i wanted to try React Native out and se how i could use the sensors in the phone.
+I choose to build an App that gives you a new random trail suggestion when shaken.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I thought it was so awesome to see the screen on the phone updated while I was writing my code on the computer.
+The first thing I did was print the x, y and z variable on the screen to see how the numbers changed when I touched the phone.

+I had to be properly planned this week to get to the project due to the fact that I had so little time to spend this week.
+It was important that I put the time into the right things, so I started by planning what functions I wanted, then I ticked off one function after another.

+If I had more time, I would make sure to get a nicer design.
+And above that I would like a back button, which sets the store to "null" so that you get back to the start page and can choose a new location.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+XXX